GreedyWang/bulldog2011.github.com/source/_posts/2013-02-17-schema-driven-on-android-part-1-hello-ebay-finding.markdown

 description: Showing show to generate eBay Finding API proxy using mxjc binding compiler then call eBay Finding API using nano-rest framework for Android.
 ---

 Scheam driven web service development is quite popular in Java world, JAXB and JAX-WS are both mature standard, and frameworks like CXF, Axis are famous amount many developers for fast service development.
 It's common to do scheam driven developent on server side, can scheam driven client development be done on Android?
-Yes, you can.
+Yes, it can.
 Today I will show you how do do scheam driven development on Android by leveraging following light-weight frameworks:

 <!--more-->